kuriwaki/kuriwaki.github.io/_posts/2021-07-19-rpv-prelim/rpv-prelim.md

 ### Acknowledgements

-This work was informed by, and received assistance from, Stephen Ansolabehere, Douglas Rivers, Andrew Gelman, Yair Ghitza, Angelo Dagonel, Lauren Kennedy, Jonathan Robinson, and Soichiro Yamauchi.
+This work is part of a paper with Stephen Ansolabehere and Angelo Dagonel.
+The analysis was informed by, and received assistance from Andrew Gelman, Yair Ghitza,  Lauren Kennedy,  Douglas Rivers, Jonathan Robinson, and Soichiro Yamauchi.
 It is enabled by support from NSF grant [1926424](https://nsf.gov/awardsearch/showAward?AWD_ID=1926424).
 Any errors remain my own.